Florida State Seminoles football: Bobby Bowden era (1976–2009)

-Post-Bowden years (2010–2019)
+Post-Bowden years (2010–present)

 Coach Fisher led the Seminoles to the 2013 national title.

 On January 5, 2010, Jimbo Fisher officially became the ninth head football coach in Florida State history.
 Fisher had been a member of the Florida State staff for three years, serving as offensive coordinator.
 He was named head coach-in waiting during the 2008 season.
 In his first season as head coach, Florida State went 10–4 with a 6–2 record in ACC conference play.
 The Seminoles went to their first ACC Championship Game since 2005, losing to Virginia Tech 44–33, and had their first ten win season since 2003.
 Fisher's first Florida State team notably beat both of its in-state rivals, the Miami Hurricanes and the Florida Gators, for the first time since 1999.
 Florida State would go on to the Chick-fil-A Bowl, where they would beat Steve Spurrier's South Carolina team.
 In his second season, Florida State went 9–4 with a 5–3 record in ACC conference play.
 For the second year in a row, the Seminoles defeated both of their in-state rivals.
 Fisher's second Florida State team also defeated Notre Dame in the Champs Sports Bowl.
 In his third season, he led the Seminoles to their first conference title in seven years and defeated Northern Illinois to win the Orange Bowl.
 In the 2013 season, Jimbo Fisher guided his team to a perfect 14–0 record and a national championship with a comeback win against Auburn.
 In 2014, he guided Florida State to another undefeated regular season, only to be defeated by Oregon 59–20 in the Rose Bowl, the most points the Seminoles had ever surrendered in a bowl game.
 Florida State had victories over both in-state rivals, Florida and Miami, in six of Jimbo Fisher's first seven seasons as head coach and won ten or more games in six of his eight seasons.
 While the Seminoles would win at least 10 games in the next two seasons and even finished eighth in the final 2016 poll, they lost five games in ACC play–one fewer than they had lost in Fisher's first five seasons.
 One of those losses was a 63–20 rout at the hands of Louisville, the most points Florida State had ever surrendered at the time.
 In 2017, the Seminoles were ranked third in preseason polls, but a 24–7 drubbing by Alabama and a close loss to NC State knocked them out of the polls altogether for the first time since the middle of the 2011 season, and ultimately finished with their first losing on-field record in ACC play since joining the league.